-Experiments in education
+Experiments in Education

 Alternative schools are directed by a strong philosophy of education and life.
 Each one has a different philosophy.
 They have a limited number of children in each class, which creates a relaxed atmosphere of learning.

 In India, customary places of learning like Gurukuls and village schools offered a solid grounded education process over the centuries.
-Later, schools copied from the industrialized western world that focused on creating homogeneous personalities who could fit into industrial societies.
+Later, schools copied from the industrialised western world that focussed on creating homogeneous personalities who could fit into industrial societies.
 Alternative education started as a rebellious and creative reaction to this mass-production approach that took over education across the world by the beginning of the 20th century.
 This movement believes the whole being must be addressed, not parts.
 Maria Montessori, an Italian educator and physician, was one of the pioneers who brought in a dramatically different system of education.
 She initially worked with orphaned children in Italy.
 She conceived a system where teaching is a response to the child’s initiatives.

 Though India is known for its Gurukuls, there are a few lesser known schools in India that offer a completely new system of education.
-Mainstream schools can result in students turning up much like assembly-line products.
+Mainstream school can result in students turning up much like assembly-line products.
 Teachers can always see to it that it does not happen, but the system, unfortunately, does not provide enough scope for such an approach.